Best Sneakers for Flat Feet and Long Hours

 Look for features like medial posts and firm heel counters if stability seems helpful, but be wary of overly flexible soles.
 Consider popular models like the ASICS Gel-Kayano, New Balance 860 or Fresh Foam options, and the Saucony Guide, but remember that user experiences vary wildly.

-Ultimately, the best sneaker for your flat feet is the one that feels the most comfortable and supportive to you during your intended activities.
+Ultimately, the best sneaker for your flat feet is the one that feels the most supportive and easiest on your feet during your intended activities.
 Don't be afraid to try different types, listen to your body, and consider other strategies like strengthening exercises if needed.
 Your feet will thank you!